copiiinux/homelab/README.md

 ## Stacks

 ### `www` — reverse proxy

 Entry point for all public traffic.
 SWAG handles TLS certificate issuance and renewal via Let's Encrypt (DNS challenge with Infomaniak), and routes incoming HTTPS requests to the appropriate internal services over the shared `www_default` Docker network.

-### `mediacenter` — media automation
-Full *arr stack for automated media acquisition and streaming.
-Prowlarr indexes trackers, Sonarr and Radarr manage TV shows and movies, qBittorrent handles downloads, Jellyfin serves the library, and Seerr provides a user-friendly request interface.

 ### `datacenter` — personal data

 Self-hosted personal cloud and backup.
 Nextcloud (backed by Postgres) handles file sync, contacts, and calendar.
 Backrest manages encrypted off-site backups of critical data.

 ### `monitoring` — observability

 Internal-only stack for keeping an eye on the server.
-Homepage provides a unified dashboard, Portainer gives a Docker management UI, and Scrutiny monitors disk health via S.M.A.R.T. data.
+Portainer gives a Docker management UI, and Scrutiny monitors disk health via S.M.A.R.T. data.

 ## Usage

 ### First run

 Each stack has a `.env.example` file.
 Copy it to `.env` and fill in the required values before starting:

 ```bash